freeCodeCamp/freeCodeCamp/README.md

 Once you are ready to deploy your app, you will need to create an account with a cloud platform to host it.
 These are not the only choices, but they are my top picks.
 Create an account with **MongoLab** and then pick one of the 4 providers below.
 Once again, there are plenty of other choices and you are not limited to just the ones listed below.
-From my experience, **Heroku** is the easiest to get started with, it will automatically restart your node.js process when it crashes, custom domain support on free accounts, hot push deployments, and *Hackathon Starter* already includes `Procfile`, which is necessary for deployment to **Heroku**.
+From my experience, **Heroku** is the easiest to get started with, it will automatically restart your node.js process when it crashes, custom domain support on free accounts and zero-downtime deployments.

 <img src="http://i.imgur.com/7KnCa5a.png" width="200">
 - Open [mongolab.com](https://mongolab.com) website